Obsessive-Compulsive Disorder Factsheet (for Schools)

 - wash or clean things more than needed

 - have trouble making choices, often say, "I don't know"

 - take a long time to complete work

 What Teachers Can Do

-OCD is treatable, but overcoming it isn't a quick or easy process.
-Students with OCD usually need to work with a therapist and take medicines to help manage their behaviors and the accompanying thoughts and feelings.
+The right treatment can help students with OCD, but overcoming it isn't a quick or easy process.
+Students with OCD usually need to work with a therapist for a few months or longer.
+Some take medicines to help manage their anxiety.